Rjv-RY/JavaToJS/README.md

 # JavaToJS
-A minimal and raw Java to JS transpiler written in Java
+A minimal and raw Java to JS transpiler written in Java, no dependencies, no packages, lightweight.

 ## Overview
 This is a minimal Java to JS transpiler, it follows all the steps a compiler does from tokenizing, parsing to AST,